 New Partners developed the first community solar project in Washington, DC in 2017, when founders Herb Stevens and Jeff Lesk placed a solar array on the rooftop of the law offices of Nixon Peabody, where they were law partners.
 Instead of sending the energy benefits to the firm, Herb and Jeff developed an innovative structure that enabled New Partners to give away the energy savings to vulnerable DC families, thus creating the District’s first low-income community solar energy program and establishing DC’s first Community Renewable Energy Facility (CREF).

 Our impact continues to grow.
 We now produce and distribute 100% of the economic benefits of clean, renewable energy from our solar arrays throughout the District of Columbia to more than 200 low-income families, offsetting over 450 tons of carbon emissions.
 New Partners also became a designated solar provider when the District of Columbia started its Solar for All program, which was modeled in significant part on New Partners’ demonstration project.
 Our newest focus is on solar+battery resiliency projects.
-We have developed the first battery-powered resiliency hub for low-income District residents at Jubilee Housing’s Maycroft Apartments, and are completing another battery storage project at Ludlow-Taylor Elementary School.
+We have developed the first battery-powered resiliency hub for low-income District residents at Jubilee Housing’s Maycroft Apartments, and another battery storage project at Ludlow-Taylor Elementary School.

 Everything we do supports our mission of Environmental Justice and contributes to making the benefits of renewable energy and the green economy available to all.
 We measure our impact both by how we benefit the environment and by how we benefit the community.